The Pyongyang Guide. As regular visitors to the DPRK we know a thing, or two about the capital city. Here is our Ultimate Pyongyang Guide.

 When you go to North Korea medical care (or in extreme cases, medical evacuation via airlift) can be extremely expensive.
 Insurance is mandatory.
 YPT can arrange travel insurance for you, if necessary.

 If you do end up in hospital, however, it will be at the Friendship Hospital in the diplomatic compound.
 I was once treated for a broken foot here, and the staff were extremely friendly.
+And of course let us not forget there is a new hospital being built in the DPRK, which you can read about here.

 Pyongyang is North Korea’s travel hub.
 Wonsan, Kaesong, Nampo, Sariwon and Hamhung are all reachable from here by road.
 Pyongyang Airport also offers chartered flights to most of these places, but these must be booked and planned way in advance.